dotnet/docs/docs/fundamentals/runtime-libraries/system-char.md

 [!INCLUDE [context](includes/context.md)]

-.NET uses the <xref:System.Char> structure to represent Unicode code points by using UTF-16 encoding.
+The <xref:System.Char> structure represents Unicode code points by using UTF-16 encoding.
 The value of a <xref:System.Char> object is its 16-bit numeric (ordinal) value.

 If you aren't familiar with Unicode, scalar values, code points, surrogate pairs, UTF-16, and the <xref:System.Text.Rune> type, see [Introduction to character encoding in .NET](../../standard/base-types/character-encoding-introduction.md).